vaibhavsagar/resume/resume.md

      *Tutor* at CECS (ANU College of Engineering and Computer Science) (February--June) for COMP1100 Introduction to Programming and Algorithms.
-     Running tutorials using Haskell to teach computer science concepts.
+     Ran tutorials using Haskell to teach computer science concepts.

 2013 *Vacation Scholar* at CSIRO (November 2013--February 2014).
 Worked with